-The Board prepares a statement on the determination of salaries and other remuneration of executive management in accordance with § 6-16a of the Norwegian Public Companies Act.
-The statement is presented to the general meeting.
-The statement sets out the main principles for executive management's salary policy and seeks to contribute to the alignment of interests between the shareholders and executive management.
-The Board assesses the CEO's terms and conditions of employment once a year.
-The CEO consult the Board of Directors in connection with the annual adjustment of the remuneration of the executive management.
+The Board has established guidelines on the determination of salaries and other remuneration of executive management in accordance with § 6-16a of the Norwegian Public Companies Act.
+The remuneration guidelines shall be communicated to and approved by the Annual General Meeting.
+The remuneration guidelines seek to contribute to the alignment of interests between the shareholders and executive management and sets out the main principles in determining the salary and other remuneration for the executive management.
 Performance-related remuneration is linked to long term value creation for shareholders and is based on quantifiable factors that can be influenced by the executive management.
 It is established a limit for the performance related remuneration.
 A share option scheme is part of the remuneration policy and the scheme is approved by the general meeting.